 Human Trafficking is a crime against humanity.
-It involves an act of recruiting, transporting, transfering, harbouring or receiving a person through a use of force, coercion or other means, for the purpose of exploiting them.
-Every year, thousands of men, women and children fall into the hands of traffickers, in their own countries and abroad.
-Every country in the world is affected by trafficking, whether as a country of origin, transit or destination for victims.
+It involves an act of recruiting, transporting, transferring, harboring or receiving a person through a use of force, coercion, or other means, for the purpose of exploiting them.
+Every year, thousands of men, women, and children fall into the hands of traffickers, in their own countries and abroad.
+Every country in the world is affected by trafficking, whether as a country of origin, transit, or destination for victims.

 How Victims Are Trafficked

 Many victims of trafficking are exploited for purposes of commercial sex, including prostitution, stripping, pornography, and live-sex shows.
 However, trafficking also takes place as labor exploitation, such as domestic servitude, sweatshop factories, or migrant agricultural work.
 Traffickers use force, fraud, and coercion to compel women, men, and children to engage in these activities.

 involves the use of rape, beatings, and confinement to control victims.
 Forceful violence is used especially during the early stages of victimization, known as the ‘seasoning process’, which is used to break victim’s resistance to make them easier to control.

 often involves false offers that induce people into trafficking situations.
 For example, women and children will reply to advertisements promising jobs as waitresses, maids, and dancers in other countries and are then trafficked for purposes of prostitution once they arrive at their destinations.

 involves threats of serious harm to, or physical restraint of, any person; any scheme, plan or pattern intended to cause a person to believe that failure to perform an act would result in serious harm to or physical restraint against any person; or the abuse or threatened abuse of the legal process.

 To find out more please visit the links below